 You can rent your defibrillators.
 Alsco New Zealand offers AEDs that are perfect for the workplace.
 We install them, show you how they work and regularly check them from time to time, to make sure they are fully operational.

-In this way, you just pay a monthly fee.
+In this way, you just pay an affordable annual fee.
 You can always decide that you don’t want them anymore or that you need more or less of them.
 We are flexible!